BigDaddy-Zephyr/Sudoku-using-recursion-js/README.md

 The algorithm assumes a possible number in an empty spot and tries to solve the puzzle.

-If the code becomes unsolvable then the asumption is rejected and a different possible number is assumed.
+If the code becomes unsolvable (i.t the assumption is wrong) then the asumption is rejected and a different possible number is assumed.

 This goes on until the all the numbers in the empty spots are assumed correctly i.e the puzzle is solved.